Bandidos MC criminal allegations and incidents: New Zealand

 New Zealand's first Bandidos chapter was founded in South Auckland in 2012 by club members deported from Australia.
 A second chapter was established after the club patched over a branch of the Rock Machine in Christchurch in November 2013.
 At that time, it was reported that there were more than twenty full-patched members in the country.

 Three Bandidos associates – Jesse James Winter, Alvin Rivesh Kumar and Nicholas Andrew Hanson, a club prospect – were imprisoned for a combined twenty-five years and nine months in November 2017 for the assault and stabbing of a man in Christchurch on 30 August 2015.
 Stephanie Jane McGrath, the woman who planned the attack, was also sentenced to six years in prison.

 Bandidos member Adrian Le'Ca was sentenced to fifteen years and nine months' imprisonment in February 2018 after pleading guilty to charges relating to the importation and possession for supply of methamphetamine and cocaine.
 Another man, Fred Uputaua, was sentenced to thirteen years and nine months in prison in September 2017 while Le'Ca's sister, Queenie Anne Matthews, and nephew, Meinata Piahana, were also convicted in the case and both were sentenced to eleven months' home detention in November 2017.

-The convictions followed Operation Cossack, a seven-month joint operation between Counties Manukau Police and the New Zealand Customs Service which recovered 14.9 kg of methamphetamine and 1.9 kg of cocaine in October 2016.
-Police stated that the drugs had been imported with the help of the Thailand chapter of the Bandidos.
+"Individually they are involved in criminal activity but they don't tend to orientate towards organised criminal activity.

+"It does occur time to time but it's the exception, not the rule," he said.